antmicro/verilog-power-analysis-workflows/README.md

 This will generate the `simx.vcd` file in the current directory with the VCD trace output.

-### Processing VCD file to total power per clock cycle TCL scripts
+### Processing VCD file to per clock cycle total power TCL scripts

-To generate per clock cycle TCL scripts, which will be used to generate power consumption reports, use `trace2power` to process previously generated VCD file:
+To generate per clock cycle total power TCL scripts, which will be used to generate power consumption reports, use `trace2power` to process previously generated VCD file:

 <!-- name="process-total-vcd-output" -->
 ```